Kyptdin/Comp-Sci-High-Library-Management-IP/README.md

 ## Usage
 1. Teachers can log in to the system using their credentials.
 2. Once logged in, teachers can access the various features of the application to manage the library inventory.

-## Contributing
-Contributions are welcome.
-Please fork the repository and create a pull request with your changes.